bharatag01/notes/Design Facebook Messenger.md

 **How server will send a message to reciever**

 there are 3 ways

-polling- receiver always poll to server is ther any message for me. so it is not real time. long polling- server always create a new connection with reciever one any message comes. so multiple connection. websocket-it will create the pipeline between sender and receiver. only connection created once.
+1) polling- receiver always poll to server is ther any message for me. so it is not real time.
+2)long polling- server always create a new connection with reciever one any message comes. so multiple connection.
+3) websocket-it will create the pipeline between sender and receiver. only connection created once.

 **How to make sure messsage is delivered only once.**